Maximal green sequences for cluster-tilted algebras of finite representation type: Semistability sets for algebras of finite representation type

 \subsection{Green paths}

 We recall the definition of a green path using generic points.

-\begin{defn} By a \emph{generic path} for $\Lambda$ we mean a smooth path $\gamma:\RR\to\RR^n$ which meets each set $D(M)$ at a finite number of point all of which are generic.
-The path will be called \emph{green} if all coordinates of $\gamma(t)$ are positive, resp. negative, for $t>>0$, resp. $t<<0$ and, whenever $\gamma(t_0)\in D(M)$ the velocity vector of $\gamma$ points in the positive direction:
+\begin{defn} By a \emph{generic path} for $\Lambda$ we mean a smooth path $\gamma:\RR\to\RR^n$ which meets each set $D(M)$ at a finite number of points all of which are generic.
+The path will be called \emph{green} if all coordinates of $\gamma(t)$ are positive, resp. negative, for $t>>0$, resp. $t<<0$ and, whenever $\gamma(t_0)\in D(M)$ the velocity vector of $\gamma$ points in the positive direction, i.e.,

 For example, the linear path $\gamma_x$ is a generic green path for any generic $x\in\RR^n$. \end{defn}

 \begin{defn} A module $M$ is \emph{strongly Schurian} if $M$ is Schurian and if, for any generic point $x_0\in D(M)$, any module $X$ so that $x_0\in D(X)$ is an iterated self-extension of $M$.
 In particular, $M$ is the only Schurian module in $\cW(x_0)$. \end{defn}